-As soon as this cool snap passes, we will empty out the coop and scrub off the Winter, with Waterless Hand Soap.
+As soon as this cool snap passes, we will empty out the coop and scrub off the Winter, with Go Soap.
 I use it every day in the Spring, Summer and Fall, to wash the roosts during my morning chicken poop scoop cleaning ritual.

-I have a dedicated sponge, dust mask, a set of rubber gloves, 8 oz.
-Waterless Hand Soap Bottle, a hat that I tuck all of my hair up into, and jump suite for this daily scooping event.
+I have a dedicated sponge, dust mask, a set of rubber gloves, a reused hand soap bottle with a sprayer, a hat that I tuck all of my hair up into, and jump suite for this daily scooping event.
 Even though it only takes 5-15 minutes, I avoid any direct contact with their dust.
 It's essential for their health and can be toxic to humans.